Frank Langella: 1963–1989: Early roles and breakthrough

-Established actor
+1990–2008: Broadway acclaim and Frost/Nixon

-In 1993, he made a three-episode appearance on Star Trek: Deep Space Nine as the devious Bajoran Minister Jaro Essa.
+In 1993, Langella made a three-episode appearance on Star Trek: Deep Space Nine as the devious Bajoran Minister Jaro Essa.
 That same year, he also starred in the political comedy Dave starring Kevin Kline and Sigourney Weaver.
-He also played a supporting role in the Ivan Reitman comedy Junior alongside Arnold Schwarzenegger, Danny DeVito, and Emma Thompson.
+He also played a supporting role in the Ivan Reitman comedy Junior with Arnold Schwarzenegger, Danny DeVito, and Emma Thompson.
 In 1994, he narrated the American Masters documentary on Tennessee Williams.
 In 1996, Langella starred in the Broadway revival of August Strindberg's The Father.
-That same year, Langella starred in the comedy film Eddie, starring Whoopi Goldberg, with whom he was involved romantically until 2001.
+That same year, Langella starred in the comedy film Eddie, starring Whoopi Goldberg, with whom he was involved romantically until 2000.
 He also played Clare Quilty in the 1997 film adaptation of Lolita, starring Jeremy Irons and Melanie Griffith.
-In 1999, he starred opposite Johnny Depp in Roman Polanski's film The Ninth Gate.
+In 1999, Langella also starred opposite Johnny Depp in Roman Polanski's film The Ninth Gate.

 In 2000, Langella played Ebenezer Scrooge in a musical version of A Christmas Carol at Madison Square Garden.
 He has also appeared in notable off-Broadway productions, including in the title role of Robert Kalfin's Chelsea Theater Center production of The Prince of Homburg, which was filmed by PBS for the Theatre in America series.
 Langella also appeared as Al Baker in "Dominance", a 2003 episode of Law & Order: Special Victims Unit and had a recurring role as Pino in the 2005 short-lived sitcom Kitchen Confidential.